jtsang4/claude-to-chatgpt/README.md

 ## Getting Started

-You can run this project using Docker or Docker Compose:
+You can run this project using Cloudflare Workers or Docker:

 ### Deployment